 - Changed opening hours at Berlin Tourist Info:

-- This Berlin Tourist Info will be closed from today until April 19th:
+- These Berlin Tourist Info will be closed until further notice:

 - Brandenburg Gate, southern gate house